 If you only have a handful of ingredients like leftover bacon and steak, you can still create a decadent starter.
 This steak wrapped in bacon is perfect for whipping out when you’re rushing to prepare a hearty meal.

-Simply cut the steak into small cubes, don’t get greedy because you need the bacon to cover the meat pieces fully.
-After sprinkling some simple seasoning like salt and pepper over the beef, wrap the cubes in bacon strips.
+Simply cut the steak into small cubes; don’t get greedy because you need the bacon to cover the meat pieces fully.
+After sprinkling some simple seasoning like salt and pepper over the beef, wrap the cubes in bacon strips to complete this nutritious dish with bacon.

 A small secret for you: toothpicks are ideal for keeping the bacon wrap in one place while baking in the oven.
 The result is a funk appetizer with crunchy salty outer bacon and tender steak on the inside.